TestSubject06/GodotSceneSafeMultiplayer/README.md

 ## What this plugin can't do
 These nodes won't allow you to have sets of players freely moving around and existing in different scenes.
 While these handshakes _could_ allow that, there's a huge amount of work that would have to be done on top of these nodes to handle re-assigning authority of a scene if the current authority leaves, and cleanup if everyone leaves.
 The example project here allows each peer (including the host/authority) to freely move between scenes - but peers without an authority present are essentially suspended in a void until the authority arrives to provide them with their player spawns.
 The name of the game here is _eventual consistency_.

+## FAQ

+### Why am I getting errors printed to the console when peers switch scenes?
+blah blah answer the question.

+## API Documentation

+### SceneSafeMpSpawner

+#### Signals

+`peer_ready (peer_id: int)`

+This signal is only emitted on the **authority** when a peer has confirmed this spawner has been added to the scene.
+This signal is emitted with one piece of data: an `int` representing the id of the peer that has confirmed the handhake of the associated spawner.
+This signal does emit for the authority itself, and does so immediately.

+It is possible to receive a spawn signal for a spawner that the authority no longer has, for example if the remote peers are split between two scenes, and a new peer joins a scene that the authority is no longer present in.
+A bit contrived, and definitely not generally supported, but possible.

+---

+`peer_removed (peer_id: int)`

+This signal is only emitted on the **authority** when a peer has removed this spawner from their node tree.
+For example, by transitioning scenes.
+This is **not emitted** when a peer is disconnected, only when the handhake for the associated spawner is intentionally broken by the peer.
+This signal is emitted with one piece of data: an `int` representing the id of the peer that has confirmed the removal of the associated spawner.
+This signal does emit for the authority itself, but it's uninteresting if the reason it's being emitted is a scene transition - rather than a spawner cleanup.

+Like the `peer_ready` signal, it is possible to receive an emission for a spawner that is no longer present on the authority.